Comparison with markdownlint¶

 Markdownlint Config Auto-Detection¶

-rumdl automatically discovers and loads markdownlint configurations:
+rumdl automatically discovers and loads markdownlint and markdownlint-cli2 configurations:

 Equivalent rumdl Configuration¶